How much does it cost to put a dog or cat to sleep in the UK?

 Median £3,800 across 3 real prices

-A loft conversion is one of the priciest home projects most people take on, so the obvious question is whether it earns its keep.
+A loft conversion is one of the priciest jobs most homeowners ever take on, so it is fair to ask whether it earns its keep.

 Median £58,500 across 18 real prices

-There is no single right answer to what a kitchen should cost, only what makes sense for your home and how long you plan to stay.
+There is no single right answer to what a kitchen should cost, only what makes sense for your home and how long you plan to stay in it.

 Median £10,000 across 11 real prices